matsengrp/gctree/README.md

     `--outdir=test` specifies that results are to be saved in directory `test/` (which will be created if it does not exist)

-    `--converter=tas` argument means that integer sequence IDs in the input file are interpreted as abundances.
+    `--id_abundances` flag means that integer sequence IDs in the input file are interpreted as abundances.
 The example input `FASTA` includes a sequence with id "17".

     `--naiveID=GL` indicates that the root naive sequence has id "GL" in the input `FASTA`.
 This sequence is the germline sequence of the V gene used in the V(D)J rearrangement that defines this clonal family.